machine-learning-apps/mdparse/README.md

 - Images: the image is discarded but the file extension and metadata about the image (available to screenreader) is extracted.
 - IP Addresses, extremely long numbers are marked as xxunk

+This parser works by converting markdown to HTML then converting the HTML (along with some of the HTML tags, in certain cases) to text.

 # Examples